Psychology and Sociology Majors: What’s the Difference & Similarities?

 Social Psychology vs. Sociology

-Psychology has many subfields, including forensic, social.
+Psychology has many subfields, including forensic, and social.
 Clinical and school psychology.
 But how is “social” psychology distinct from sociology if psychology is concerned with individual behavior?

 Sociology examines how entire groups work within society, whereas social psychology focuses on how individuals relate to and attempt to function within a broader society.